-Hospice of Waterloo Region is thrilled to announce the launch of our first-ever short film competition in partnership with the Grand River Film Festival!
+Hospice of Waterloo Region is thrilled to announce the launch of our 2nd annual short film competition, in partnership with the Grand River Film Festival!

-The winning films were screened at the Grand River Film Festival, May 3-8, 2021.
+The winning films will be screened at the Grand River Film Festival in May 2022.

 A Beautiful Death

 If There Were Only 7 Days